Snake In the Grass

 |

 Does anyone really understand the maturations of record labels ?
 I certainly don't.
-Credited to the anonymous Snake in the Grass, 1969's "Hot und Sweet mit Beat' (translated from German as Hot and Sweet with Beat), was actually The Blackbirds.
-Not only was it The Blackbirds, but the album was essentially a re-issue of their 1968 album "No Destination".
-Along with different cover art, the album shared six of the songs found on the earlier Blackbirds album (though without writing, or performance credits.
+Credited to the anonymous Snake in the Grass, 1969's "Hot und Sweet mit Beat' (translated from German as Hot and Sweet with Beat), was actually a compilation set pulling material from The Blackbirds and The Rippers.
+Six of the uncredited selections reflected material from The Blackbirds' 1968 album "No Destination".
+Four of the selections were by The Rippers, pulled from their 1968 album "Honesty."
+In terms of attribution, the title track was a mystery.

 (side